Longhorns Extra Points: Arkansas 40, Texas 21 - NewsBreak

 Longhorns Extra Points: Arkansas 40, Texas 21

-FAYETTEVILLE, Ark. – Texas’ Saturday night reunion with former Southwest Conference rival and soon-to-be Southeastern Conference foe Arkansas went miserably.
-The Longhorns, who won’t be ranked No. 15 for long, took a beating at sold-out Razorback Stadium, falling 40-21 to an Arkansas (2-0) team that played fast and physical and seemed to revel in smashing the favored visitors.
-And the 74,531 fans were so ravenous during a postgame field storming that Texas had to flee to the visiting locker room lest it get trampled.www.expressnews.com
+FAYETTEVILLE, Ark. — Texas’ Saturday night reunion with former Southwest Conference rival and soon-to-be Southeastern Conference foe Arkansas went miserably.
+The Longhorns, who tumbled from No. 15 out of the Top 25, took a beating at sold-out Razorback Stadium, falling 40-21 to an Arkansas (2-0) team that played fast and physical and seemed to revel in smashing the favored visitors.
+And the 74,531 fans were so ravenous during a postgame field storming that Texas had to flee to the visiting locker room lest it get trampled.www.houstonchronicle.com

 Comments / 0